Industrial relations legal

 To be eligible for the industrial relations legal stream you must:

-- have completed (or be completing by December 2020) your Bachelor of Laws or Juris Doctor no more than four years (on or after December 2016) with a distinction average or higher.
+- have completed (or be completing by December 2022) your Bachelor of Laws or Juris Doctor no more than 4 years ago (on or after December 2018) with a credit average or higher

 Police checks and security clearances